 - If you experience nausea, vomiting, and have abdominal pain

-- If you feel ill (i.e., cold, flu, stomach virus).
-Illness, infections, or injuries can cause BG’s to run higher than normal.
-Therefore, the risk of developing DKA increases when you’re ill.
+- If you have a cold, flu, or stomach virus.
+Illness, infections, or injuries can cause blood sugars to run higher than normal, so the risk of developing DKA increases when you’re ill.

 How do I check for ketones?

-- A simple urine test that involves peeing on a Ketostix or dipping the Ketostix into a cup of urine, and observing the color change on the strip.
-Positive ketones are indicated by small or greater ketones.
+- A common method involves peeing on a Ketostix or dipping the Ketostix into a cup of urine and observing the color change on the strip.

-- Correct high BG with insulin using a syringe
+- Correct high blood sugar with insulin using a syringe or insulin pen

-- If you use an insulin pump, change infusion site, infusion set, reservoir, and insulin, and troubleshoot pump
+- If you use an insulin pump, change the infusion site, infusion set, reservoir, and insulin, and troubleshoot the pump

 - Call your doctor immediately.
 Don’t delay!